Kyiv destroys key bridge as troops leave ‘trail of destruction’ in Russia incursion

 International Atomic Energy Agency (IAEA) chief Rafael Grossi expressed his alarm hours after a drone struck the road around the perimeter of Europe’s largest nuclear plant, which has been shut down by Russian troops but needs external power to keep its nuclear material cool and prevent a meltdown.

-Kyiv reports having seized control of 82 settlements over an area covering some 444 square miles in Kursk since crossing into Russia on 6 August.
-Ukraine’s foreign ministry put the figure as exceeding what Russia has advanced in Ukraine this year.
+Kyiv reports it has seized control of 82 settlements over an area covering some 444 square miles in Kursk since crossing into Russia on 6 August.
+Ukraine’s foreign ministry said the figure exceeded the Ukrainian territory that Russia has taken this year.

-Mr Zelensky said that the offensive had led to the capture of a number of Russian soldiers, who could be used in future for prisoner swaps.
-One Ukrainian colonel told The Independent this week that as many as 2,000 Russian soldiers had been taken captive, a figure that could not be independently verified.
+Mr Zelensky said that the offensive had led to the capture of a number of Russian soldiers, who could be used for prisoner swaps.
+A Ukrainian colonel told The Independent this week that as many as 2,000 Russian soldiers had been taken captive, a figure that could not be independently verified.

-Russia’s human rights commissioner, Tatiana Moskalkova, has initiated a conversation about prisoner of war exchanges, Ukrainian ombudsman Dmytro Lubinets was cited as saying by the US-based Institute for the Study of War think-tank.
+Russia’s human rights commissioner Tatyana Moskalkova has initiated a conversation about prisoner-of-war exchanges, Ukrainian ombudsman Dmytro Lubinets was cited as saying by the US-based Institute for the Study of War.

 Despite the Kursk incursion, Russia was continuing its push for military gains on Ukraine’s eastern frontline.
 Senior officials in the Donetsk city of Pokrovsk – a key military hub – had warned that Russia was “rapidly approaching” the area on Thursday.